Aymen-Tirchi/op-stack-deployer/README.md

 ```bash
 go run rollup/rollup.go
 ```
+To see your rollup in action, you can use the [optimism-tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main).
 ## Contributing

 Contributions to Op-Stack Deployer are welcome!
 If you have any issues or ideas for improvements, please open an issue or submit a pull request.